In North Korea, third Kim's bloodline all that matters

 “For Kim Jong-un, opening North Korea means the end of a system that his grandfather and father fostered,” said Virginie Grzelczyk, a North Korea expert at Nottingham Trent University in Britain.

-“Kim Jong-un is unlikely to be losing power over the launch, as the elite and the military need his legitimizing and mythical presence in order to pacify the North Korean population.”
+“Kim Jong-un is unlikely to be losing power over the launch, as the elite and the military need his legitimising and mythical presence in order to pacify the North Korean population.”

 The small scale of the economy is matched by North Korea’s limited diplomatic clout.
 It has few friends other than China, whose strategic interest is in keeping a buffer between it and South Korea which has U.S. military bases.